Dr. Kristin Bremer, Professor and Chair

 Office: 306 OM A Wing

 George E. Hale is Assistant Professor of Political Science at Kutztown University.
-Dr. Hale teaches graduate and undergraduate courses including state and local government, public policy making and public budgeting and decision making.
-Dr. Hale also has recently served as an adjunct faculty member at the School of Urban Affairs and Public Policy of the University of Delaware and at Towson University.
+Dr. Hale teaches graduate and undergraduate courses including state and local government, public budgeting and decision making, and leadership.

 |Dr. Paula Holoviak, Associate Professor